-Tallinn Card holders have free entrance to 40 museums and sights, 1 free sightseeing tour in Tallinn (from a selection of three bus tours), free use of transport (public transport, bicycle rental), great offers on entertainment and leisure activities, plus Tallinn Card map folder (in English and in Russian).
+Tallinn Card holders have free entrance to 44 museums and sights, free use of transport (public transport, bicycle rental), 1 free sightseeing tour with Tallinn Card PLUS, great offers on entertainment and leisure activities, plus Tallinn Card map folder (in English and in Russian).

 Tallinn Card gives discounts on sightseeing tours, in restaurants, bars and cafés, in handicraft and design shops and on leisure activities.
+With an adult card you can bring along two children (0-6 years) for free.
 As a special treat, Tallinn Card also offers discount from our neighbouring cities, on Helsinki and Petersburg Cards.

 For your inspiration

 Looking for ideas?
 Here's a basket of options that will help you put together one of a kind city experience for your clients.
 For additional suggestions, please contact us.